yrammos/music-encoding-graph-schema/README.md

 # Graphic Analysis Customization for MEI

-This branch contains work an ODD schema for graphic-analysis annotations to MEI files.

-The schema represents work in progress.
-Please do not cite or publish without permission.
+The present branch contains a schema for graphic analysis annotations in Music Encoding Initiative (MEI) scores.
+This is work in progress.
+Please do not cite or use in public work without permission.

 ## Building